micahwoods/atcweb3/content/post/putting-green-organic-matter-by-depth/index.md

 featured: true
 ---

-I watched the Greenkeeper App meeting about organic matter, and I recommend you do too.
-[The video](https://youtu.be/LJ2q2ctoMv8) has Doug Soldat, Bill Kreuser, and Roch Gaussoin talking about soil organic matter, rootzones, sand topdressing, and turf performance.
+I watched a Greenkeeper App meeting about organic matter in spring of 2020.
+The video doesn't seem to be available anymore.
+It has Doug Soldat, Bill Kreuser, and Roch Gaussoin talking about soil organic matter, rootzones, sand topdressing, and turf performance.

-{{< youtube "LJ2q2ctoMv8" >}}

 They brought up some really good points, and raised a few questions.
 I made notes as I watched because there were a few of these questions that have really practical and effective solutions.

-In particular, I'm providing an alternative answer to the question Doug asked at about the [22 minute mark](https://youtu.be/LJ2q2ctoMv8?t=1320), "What protocol would you recommend for sampling greens for organic matter?"
+In particular, I'm providing an alternative answer to the question Doug asked at about the 22 minute mark, "What protocol would you recommend for sampling greens for organic matter?"

 1-- It's useful to think of two types of organic matter in turfgrass soils.
 One meets the definition of **soil organic matter** as defined by the Soil Science Society of America: "The organic fraction of the soil exclusive of undecayed plant and animal residues."
 Gaussoin et al. wrote about this at length in [Characterization, Development, and Management of Organic Matter in Turfgrass Systems](https://onlinelibrary.wiley.com/doi/abs/10.2134/agronmonogr56.c12).
 In fact, that's where I came across the link to the [SSSA soils glossary](https://www.soils.org/publications/soils-glossary).
 If you get a soil test done in the USA, and get a test for organic matter, it is almost certainly going to meet that definition.
 And the way it meets that definition, "exclusive of undecayed plant and animal residues," is by removing those materials from the sample prior to testing.
 All the grass plants, all the living and dead roots, any thatch or mat, gets removed from the sample.